phunm211/SW-Associate-Architecture/README.md

 ### D.3.
 Others
 #### D.3.1.
 QA_02: Diagram recovery after system crash
-The framework can save the current working Diagram by call the feature Save as ADL file, then save -> CA_27.
+The framework can save the current working Diagram by calling the feature Save as ADL file, then save -> CA_27.
 After the system recovers and opens the Framework again, it loads the latest version of the Diagram
 </br>
-In another way, Save Bitmap and Save ADL File can to be considered as a regular task -> CA_28.
+In another way, Save Bitmap and Save ADL File can be considered as a regular task -> CA_28.
 A Task object is created, and it would be the parent class of SaveBitmapTask, SaveADLFileTask, ModifyElementTask, CreateDiagramTask and RenderBitmapTask -> CA_2x.
 A Scheduler object is also necessary to push to Task Queue SaveADLFileTask and SaveBitmapTask regularly -> CA_2x.

 #### D.3.2.
 QA_05: Syntax Error check
 </br>